 - Using a cheesecloth strain the cayenne out of the oil into a 1/4 cup measuring cup add more coconut oil if needed to bring it up to the 1/4 cup mark

 - Melt the beeswax and shea butter together

-- Add the infused coconut oil to the beeswax and shea butter mix and add all your essential oils
+- Add the infused coconut oil to the beeswax and shea butter mix and add half of your essential oils

 - Pour in a container with a tight lid and store in a cool place

 - Make another batch with the remaining 1/4 cup and add the remaining essential oils

 - Use as needed.
 Make sure to do a skin test before using as some people are more sensitive